 Receives grants, contracts, or external funding related to teaching.

-, such as demonstrating and effectively delivering knowledge of the subject, ismay also demonstrate one of the in Exceeds Expectationsis determined to . course climate surveys Faculty whose teaching does not meet expectations will meet with the Director of the School of Dance to develop a plan to meet expectations.
+Meets Expectations: In addition to meeting the minimum expectations for teaching, such as demonstrating and effectively delivering knowledge of the subject, this faculty member provides a positive learning environment that is conducive to student learning.
+This faculty member may also demonstrate one of the traits described in Exceeds Expectations.

+Below Expectations: This evaluation category is given to a faculty member whose teaching is ineffective.
+The faculty member is determined to having ongoing problems as identified by the school director, and is failing to meet the minimum teaching expectations.
+Some indications of unacceptable teaching from peer and student course climate surveys may include: the faculty member makes no effort to improve teaching, the faculty member misses classes, is regularly late to class or does not seem prepared for classroom activities, does not seem current on the subject matter, shows little enthusiasm for the subject matter or classroom interaction, does not return examinations and assignments in a timely manner, does not manage the classroom well, is not available to students, etc. Faculty whose teaching does not meet expectations will meet with the Director of the School of Dance to develop a plan to meet expectations.

+RESEARCH and CREATIVE ACTIVITIES

+Exceeds Expectations: This faculty member significantly exceeds expectations as articulated on the mutually agreed upon workload assignment, and school determined benchmarks.
 Examples of eminent activities might include the following:

 Position as editor of journal or member of editorial board